Together-Java/TjBot/README.md

 # Together Java Moderation Bot

 ## About
-The intention of this bot is to make moderation easier and provide usefull commands to manage the server.
+The intention of this bot is to make moderation easier and provide useful commands to manage the server.

 ## Running the bot
 1. Copy `src/main/resources/sample-config.yml` and use it to structure your bot config.